ROLLS ROYCE QRP?

 There's no denying that the Panadapter & Waterfall of the G90 is handy, but operators have been playing radio without them for many decades.
 It's certainly not worth buying a PX3 for the KX3 unless you find one super-cheap at a rally (unlikely).

 As for the Yaesu FT-818, that too is a fab little rig.
 It does so much and is so incredibly dependable that it feels like sacrilege to discuss it in anything but positive terms.
-But the truth is, compared to the Xiegu, its design is showing its age.
+But the truth is, its design is showing its age.
+Then again, the KX3 could also benefit from an update - maybe a better battery pack & charging system, a soundcard and a USB-C connector?

-But if you've worked your ass off and saved up some money, or if you just won a bet at the races and want to treat yourself to something REAL SPECIAL, then buy an Elecraft KX3 without any hesitation.
+Anyway, if you've worked your ass off and saved up some money, or if you just won a bet at the races and want to treat yourself to something REAL SPECIAL, then buy an Elecraft KX3 without any hesitation.
 They are very special and a joy to use.
-It's easy to understand why people use these as their Base Station with an amp.

 Have yourself a Rolls Royce parked on the drive 😂